Zomoi/Rico-B-jorkIT2104_ACPactivities/Rico-B-jorkIT2104_ACPactivities/Laboratory Activities/README.md

       <li>🎯 <b>Learning Objective:</b> Learn how arrays work, including indexing and bounds checking.</li>
       <li>
         🌟 <b>Instructions for Reviewers:</b>
         Imagine you’re organizing a list of numbers.
 Enter some values and see if you can retrieve them by their index.
 What happens if you try to access an index that doesn’t exist?
-Experiment and think about how you’d handle invalid inputs as a programmer.
       </li>
     </ul>
   </li>